Kitware/VTK/Rendering/VR/README.md

 - MC = model coordinates (same as above)
 - WC = world coordinates (same as above)
-- VC = view coordinates, world coordinates translated and rotated tothe camera, similar to the LeftEye space
+- VC = view coordinates, world coordinates translated and rotated to the camera, similar to the LeftEye space
 - DC = device coordinates (device in this context is a GPU, so same as projection coordinates above)